ocaml-flambda/flambda-backend/ocaml/jane/doc/extensions/unboxed-types/index.md

 modules in the `janestreet_shims` library.)

 * Unboxed constants are written with a prepended `#`.
+  There is no literal syntax for unboxed vectors: use the `Ocaml_simd_sse` library instead.
   Examples include:

     * `#3.14  (* : float# *)`